thisissoon/angular-scroll-collapse/README.md

 [![Commitizen friendly][commitizen-badge]][commitizen]
 [![code style: prettier][prettier-badge]][prettier-badge-url]

-A simple lightweight library for [Angular][angular] that detects scroll direction and adds a `sn-scrolling-up` or `sn-scrolling-down` class to the element and emits an appropriate event.
+A simple lightweight library for [Angular][angular] that detects scroll direction and adds a `sn-scrolling-up` or `sn-scrolling-down` class to the element.
 The library can also detect when the user has scrolled passed the element and apply a `sn-affix` class.
 Useful for make a element sticky when the user has scrolled beyond it.
 This library can will also apply `sn-minimise` class after the user has scrolled beyond the height of the element.

+Appropriate events for the above classes are also emitted.

 This is a simple library for [Angular][angular], implemented in the [Angular Package Format v5.0][apfv5].